Custom Domains

 Sublime-Click-Tracking-ALB-) - Copy the ARN for the certificate you set in step (4).
 Navigate to AWS Systems Manager and then Parameter Store.
 Select the

 /sublime-security/click-tracking-acm-certificateparameter and click Edit.
-Replace the current value with the ARN of your new certificate and Save Changes.
+Replace the current value with the ARN of your new certificate and Save Changes. - Set the redirect service DNS name.
+This can be done on the

-Updated 3 days ago
+Updated 5 days ago